BenderGroup/PIDGINv4/docs/install.rst

 * N.B.
 Installs the IMI eTOX `flatkinson standardiser`_ (replaces ChemAxon's standardizer used in previous PIDGIN versions) and statsmodels for p-value correction in predict_enriched.py

+If you encounter an issue (usually occurs when installing the environment on non-Linux systems) try the following:

+``conda create -c rdkit -c conda-forge --name pidgin3_env python=2.7 rdkit scikit-learn=0.19.0 pydot graphviz standardiser statsmodels``

 3. Now run: ``source activate pidgin4_env`` (This activates the PIDGINv4 virtual environment.
 N.B This is required for each new terminal session in order to run PIDGIN in the future)

 4. Navigate the directory you wish to install PIDGINv4 and in Mac/Linux terminal run ``git clone https://github.com/BenderGroup/PIDGINv4.git`` (recommended) or download/extract the zip from `GitHub`_ webpage (not recommended due to inability to pull updates)